magento/magento2-sample-data/README.md

     }
 }
 ```
-3. Run composer update from your Magento root directory
+2. From your Magento root directory, run composer update.

 #Installing

-Being once deployed the Sample Data is available for installation through the Magento Installation Wizard or using CLI.
+Once deployed, the sample data can be installed using the Magento Installation Wizard (web installation) or using CLI (console installation).

 ###Web Installation

-To install Sample Data user should choose checkbox [v] "Use Sample Data".
+To install sample data, select the Use Sample Data checkbox [x] on the 4-th step "Customize Your Store"

 ###Console Installation

-There are two ways
- - Magento has not been installed yet
- - Magento has already been installed

-####Magento has not been installed yet

-Specify additional parameter --use-sample-data
-Example
+The steps required to install sample data are different depending on whether the Magento application itself is installed:
+ - If the Magento application is not installed, you can install it with sample data at once.
+Use the following code sample as an example:
 ```
 php -f index.php install --base-url=http://localhost/magento2/ \
   --backend-frontname=admin \